Hamza417/Inure/FEATURES.md

 - Block app trackers.
 - View and modify shared preferences of any app.
 - Run installer in root mode to seamlessly install apps.
-- Run terminal in root mode.
+- Run Terminal in root mode.

 ### Shizuku Features